 Condoms made from natural membranes are not recommended because they're not as effective at preventing STIs.
-Keep in mind that while condoms reduce your risk of exposure to most STIs, they provide a lesser degree of protection for STIs involving exposed genital sores, such as human papillomavirus (HPV) or herpes.
-Also, nonbarrier forms of contraception, such as oral contraceptives or intrauterine devices, don't protect against STIs.
+Keep in mind that while condoms reduce your risk of exposure to most STIs, they provide less protection for STIs involving exposed genital sores, such as HPV or herpes.
+Also, nonbarrier forms of contraception, such as birth control pills (oral contraceptives) or intrauterine devices (IUDs), don't protect against STIs.

 - Don't drink alcohol excessively or use drugs.
 If you're under the influence, you're more likely to take sexual risks.

 - Consider male circumcision.
-There's evidence that male circumcision can help reduce a man's risk of acquiring HIV from an infected woman (heterosexual transmission) by as much as 60 percent.
+There's evidence that male circumcision can help reduce a man's risk of acquiring HIV from a woman who is infected (heterosexual transmission) by as much as 60%.
 Male circumcision may also help prevent transmission of genital HPV and genital herpes.